Why Meme Marketing doesn’t work for your business

 10. KFC

 KFC is known for its funny approach on online platforms.
-Users love most of their memes, which is why they continue to share them on Facebook, Instagram, and Twitter.
+Users love most of their memes, so they continue sharing them on Facebook, Instagram, and Twitter.

 kfc meme marketing